KendallBurton/E-commerce-/README.md

 ### Networking
-*Currenty working on building out own database for network requests
+*Currenty working on building our own database for network requests
 - [OPTIONAL: List endpoints if using existing API such as Yelp]